vic-ma/howtodismantle.github.io/_posts/2025-12-21-Its-Christmas-time-to-look-back.md

 image: /assets/2025-12-21/title.png
 image_header: /assets/2025-12-21/title_landscape.png
 ---
-Dear readers, wherever you are in the world: 2025 is almost over.
-So let's take a step back and reflect on all the things that we did this year!
+Dear readers, wherever you are in the world: 2025 is almost over!
+So, let's take a step back and reflect on all the articles that we published this year.
 So many topics and so many new ideas.
-This has been the best year for Peakboard---at least so far!
+This has been the best year for Peakboard (at least so far)!

 ## Hub Flows enter the scene

 If this blog had a mascot for 2025, it would probably be a little Hub Flow diagram scribbled on a napkin.
 The powerful Hub Flows feature came out earlier this year.
-And on this blog, we spent an entire series turning background automation from a "cool idea" into actual production-ready patterns:
+And on this blog, we spent an entire series turning background automation from "cool idea" into actual production-ready patterns:
 * We started with the basics of Hub Flows in [Hub Flows I](https://how-to-dismantle-a-peakboard-box.com/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html).
-* Then, we immediately pushed them into the SAP world in [Hub Flows II](https://how-to-dismantle-a-peakboard-box.com/Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.html).
+* Then, we immediately dived into the SAP world in [Hub Flows II](https://how-to-dismantle-a-peakboard-box.com/Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.html).
-* From there, we let one PLC feed an entire factory in [Hub Flows III](https://how-to-dismantle-a-peakboard-box.com/Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.html).
+* From there, we showed how one PLC can feed an entire factory, in [Hub Flows III](https://how-to-dismantle-a-peakboard-box.com/Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.html).
 * Next, we worked on asynchronous SAP confirmation queues in [Hub Flows IV](https://how-to-dismantle-a-peakboard-box.com/Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.html).
 * And finally, we tackled high-volume telemetry with pre-aggregation and archiving in [Hub Flows V](https://how-to-dismantle-a-peakboard-box.com/Hub-Flows-V-Condense%2C-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.html).